kotoMJ/security-showcase-android/android-keystore-compat/readme.md

 KeystoreCompat library is written in Kotlin language.

-So in case of usage this library from java project (without existing dependency on Kotlin) you need also to add dependency on `org.jetbrains.kotlin:kotlin-stdlib:1.0.6`
+So in case of usage this library from java project (without existing dependency on Kotlin) you need also to add dependency on `org.jetbrains.kotlin:kotlin-stdlib:1.0.6` (over **5k method on dex**)

+If it is too much for your java project, **feel free to grab constructions from this library to achieve the same functionality without dependency on Kotlin**.

 ## UseCase ##